kennythexu/kennythexu/_posts/2017-06-09-China-is-the-Future.md

 ![Umbrellas](/kennythexu/images/umbrellas.JPG "Umbrellas WOW")

-If you have good enough credit, you even can rent an umbrella from one of the many stations like these around Shanghai.
-Building credit is easily done just by using their everyday services like paying your utility bills.
-Another complimentary privilege you can get with good credit is a portable charger at, again, the many street locations around the city.
+Just look at this.
+If you have good enough credit, you can rent an umbrella from one of the many stations like these around Shanghai.
+Building credit is easily done.
+You just have to regularly use the app's everyday services.
+Some other complimentary things that you can get include a portable charger.

-Some other cool things you can do....
+Here are some other cool things....

+![Bikes](/kennythexu/images/Bikes.JPG "Rentable Bikes")

 Rent city bikes!
 So, so, sooo many bikes.

-![Bikes](/kennythexu/images/Bikes.JPG "Rentable Bikes")

 Receive packages to communal mail boxes that open up only to you!

-Scan the many QR codes around for exclusive looks and offers!

 ![QR 1](/kennythexu/images/QR1.JPG "QR Code 1")
 ![QR 2](/kennythexu/images/QR2.JPG "QR Code 2")

+Scan the many QR codes around for exclusive looks and offers!

 And more...